utopia-php/abuse/README.md

 $adapter    = new ReCaptcha('secret-api-key', $_POST['g-recaptcha-response'], $_SERVER['REMOTE_ADDR']);
 $abuse      = new Abuse($adapter);

-if($abuse->check()) {
+if($abuse->isSafe() === false) {
     throw new Exception('Service was abused!'); // throw error and return X-Rate limit headers here }
 ```

 *Notice: The code above is for example purpose only.
 It is always recommended to validate user input before using it in your code.
-If you are using a load balancer or any proxy server you might need to get user IP from the HTTP_X_FORWARDE‌​D_FOR header.*
+If you are using a load balancer or any proxy server you might need to get user IP from the HTTP_X_FORWARDED_FOR header.*

 ## System Requirements